folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I want his head cracked before he's back home" > Head cracked

-* Kendrick give even more specific instructions on how he wants the hosts and attendees of "the party" to be executed.
-In this case, he orders his executioners kill the condemned man by hitting him in the head with some kind of blunt weapon until the man's skull is cracked open.
+* Kendrick gives even more specific instructions on how he wants the hosts and attendees of "the party" to be executed.
+In this case, he orders his executioners to kill the condemned man by hitting him in the head with some kind of blunt weapon until the man's skull is cracked open.

 * Kendrick orders for the execution to happen while the condemned man is out of his house and before the condemned man ever has a chance to come back home that day.
 The immediacy of these orders further highlights the idea that "it is time" to watch the party die.

-* The specificity of these execution orders resembles "XXX." from *DAMN.* where Kendrick talked about how he would kill someone who had killed his son by waiting outside of the building where the killer was located and then gun the killer down at his first opportunity.
+* The specificity of these execution orders resembles "XXX." from *DAMN.*, where Kendrick talked about how he would kill someone who had killed his son by waiting outside the building where the killer was located and then gunning the killer down at his first opportunity.

   * ***I'd wait in front a nigga's spot and watch him hit his block**
   **I'd catch a nigga leavin' service** if that's all I got